What makes a section 21 notice invalid

 If the tenancy is replaced by a new tenancy (a statutory periodic tenancy or a new fixed term) while the deposit was protected in an authorised scheme, the deposit protection rules are met for the new tenancy if the:[24]

-• deposit with the same scheme as when the prescribed information was given
+deposit is with the same scheme as when the prescribed information was given

 Change of landlord

-Where there is a change of landlord during the tenancy, the new landlord may need to take action to ensure they comply with the tenancy deposit rules.
+Where there is a change of landlord during the tenancy, the new landlord might need to take action to ensure they comply with the tenancy deposit rules.

-The County Court decided that where the new landlord did not provide the tenant with an updated version of the prescribed information despite having the landlord's account with the tenancy deposit protection scheme transferred to them, the section 21 notice was invalid.[10]
+The County Court decided that a section 21 notice was invalid where the new landlord did not provide the tenant with an updated version of the prescribed information despite having the previous landlord's account with the tenancy deposit protection scheme transferred to them.[25]

 Failure to provide a gas safety certificate

-A landlord cannot serve a valid section 21 notice where they have failed to provide the tenant with a copy of a current gas safety certificate (where one is required).[11]
+A landlord cannot serve a valid section 21 notice where they have failed to provide the tenant with a copy of both:[26]

 This requirement only applies to ASTs granted or renewed on or after 1 October 2015.[27]

-Where a landlord carries out a gas safety check but fails to provide the tenant with a copy of the certificate before the tenant takes up occupation, the landlord can remedy it by providing it later.[15]
+The Court of Appeal held that where a landlord carries out a gas safety check but fails to provide the tenant with a copy of the certificate before the tenant moves in, the landlord can remedy it by providing that certificate later.[29]

-A County Court appeal held that the absence of a gas safety certificate when the tenancy began meant the landlord could not serve a valid section 21 notice.[16]
+The Court of Appeal held that the absence of a gas safety certificate for the gas safety check carried out before the tenancy started meant the landlord could not serve a valid section 21 notice.[30]

 In a County Court case, the court held the landlord failed to comply with the requirements when the gas safety certificate was not signed by the engineer.[31]